 When should I be buying Void Staff?

-I would say a good rule to go by is if your 3 or more of your opponents have 100 MR or more or if you take Mercury's Treads, you should consider Void Staff, but you should definitely take into account the benefits of Abyssal Scepter before buying (Do I need the MR?
+I would say a good rule to go by is if your 3 or more of your opponents have 100 MR or more or if you take Mercury's Treads, you should consider Void Staff, but you should definitely take into account the benefits of Abyssal Mask before buying (Do I need the MR?
 How many magic dealers does my team have?).
-Not only does Abyssal Scepter provide an AoE magic resist reduction (meaning it can drop their magic resist below zero) but it also provides magic resist.
-The math I did on Void Staff calculated that it would take 88 magic resist on a single target to make Void Staff penetrate as much as Abyssal Scepter (don't forget the AoE and MR).
+Not only does Abyssal Mask provide an AoE magic resist reduction (meaning it can drop their magic resist below zero) but it also provides magic resist.
+The math I did on Void Staff calculated that it would take 88 magic resist on a single target to make Void Staff penetrate as much as Abyssal Mask (don't forget the AoE and MR).
 This is the case because it activates diminishing returns on your 15% magic penetration from the offense tree.
 So carefully weigh each option.

 What is my job in a teamfight?